middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

        src="https://quod.lib.umich.edu/e/eebo/A01083.0001.001?rgn=main;view=fulltext">

 ## 8 Daneau Lambert, <cite> Deux traitez nouveaux, tres-utiles pour ce temps … </cite> (Geneva, 1579)
-This book was part of the Robert Ashley bequest of 1641 which reinstated a library at Middle Temple.
-It is divided into two parts.
+This book is divided into two parts.
 The first is about witchcraft, and the second about the religious aspects of dice and card games.
 In 1628, Gray’s Inn decreed that “all playing at dice, cards, or otherwise, in the hall, buttery, or butler’s chamber” was forbidden, except for the twenty days at Christmas.
 Innsmen were loathe to obey such rules however.
 In 1730s the floor boards in Middle Temple Hall were replaced, revealing hundreds of pairs of dice were found, having fallen through floor joints over the years.
 <br><br>

 <param ve-iframe
        src="https://gallica.bnf.fr/ark:/12148/bpt6k84824s/f1.image.mini">

-## 9 <i> An unsigned letter, potentially to Master Treasurer, MT/3/MEM/24, 1667/8 </i>
+## 9 Letter of complaint
 This copy of an anonymous letter addressed to Sir Geoffrey Palmer, ‘Mr Att[orney] Generall’ is dated 3 January 1668 by the modern Gregorian calendar, which starts each new year on 1 January, not 25 March as in the pre-1752 Julian calendar.
 So it was written just 14 months after the September 1666 Great Fire of London, which destroyed most of the medieval city, spreading almost to the Temple Church.
 This disaster was seen by many contemporaries, including the letter’s author, as God’s punishment for the sins of the nation in general and Londoners in particular.
 <br><br>
 While the Church of England had returned with Charles II in 1660, puritans (radical protestants) were still thick on the ground, not least in London.
 Disapproving of the habitual student gaming with cards and dice over the twelve days of Christmas in the halls of the Inns of Court, they regarded mixed dancing on Saturday night and into Sunday morning with real horror.
 This profanation of the Lord’s Day clearly required — if not the dire retribution meted out by Phineas in the Old Testament (Numbers, 25.7-11) — at very least a file of soldiers to bar revellers from the Middle Temple Hall.